MetLife, Inc. (MET) — Fair Value Analysis

 Is MET overvalued or undervalued right now?

-Based on Monte Carlo simulations, MetLife (MET) is currently undervalued.
-Its fair value (P50) is estimated at $103.49, significantly above its current price of $82.64.
+Based on our Monte Carlo simulations, MetLife (MET) is Deeply Overvalued, with a median fair value of $68.81 against its current market price of $97.66.

 What is the bear case and bull case for MET?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, alongside the probability of achieving upside, is exclusively available to users with a free FairCurve account.
+The full Monte Carlo distribution, including our bear (P10) and bull (P90) case targets and the probability of upside, is available with a free FairCurve account.
+We do not provide specific dollar values here.

 How does FairCurve calculate MET's fair value?

-FairCurve determines MetLife's fair value through sophisticated Monte Carlo simulations, modeling thousands of forward-looking scenarios to assess the company's intrinsic worth.
+FairCurve calculates MET's fair value using Monte Carlo simulations, modeling thousands of forward scenarios to determine a probabilistic range of intrinsic values.

 How can I track MET's fair value as it changes?

-You can add MetLife (MET) to your free FairCurve watchlist to receive daily fair-value updates and instant re-valuation alerts whenever new financial fundamentals or earnings are released.
+You can add MET to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuation when new earnings or significant fundamental data are released.